Oxalide/libvmod-triggerfile/README.rst

 	STRING
 Description
 	Returns "Hello, " prepended to S
-Example
+Triggerfile
         ::

-                set resp.http.hello = example.hello("World");
+                set resp.http.hello = triggerfile.hello("World");

 INSTALLATION
 ============

-This is an example skeleton for developing out-of-tree Varnish vmods available from the 3.0 release.
+This is an triggerfile skeleton for developing out-of-tree Varnish vmods available from the 3.0 release.
 It implements the "Hello, World!" as a vmod callback.
 Not particularly useful in good hello world tradition,but demonstrates how to get the glue around a vmod working.